kkinnear/zprint/doc/using/files.md

 ## 2. Java Uberjar
   * Works anywhere you can install Java
   * Startup in a few seconds
-  * Java appcds will cache startup info, making startup about 1s
+  * Java appcds will cache startup info (for some platforms), making startup about 1s
   * Accept source on stdin, produces formatted source on stdout
   * Reads configuration from `~/.zprintrc`
   * Accept options map on command line